 I am a Royal Society University Research Fellow and an Associate Professor in the Warwick Physics Department.
 A post-doctoral position will shortly be available to work with me on magnetometry with nitrogen vacancy centres in diamond for medical applications.

-My group uses pulsed electron paramagnetic resonance (EPR) to investigate schemes for quantum technology and dynamic nuclear polarization, as well as studying fundamental physics with levitated nano-diamonds.
+My group uses electron paramagnetic resonance (EPR) to investigate schemes for quantum technology, as well as studying fundamental physics with levitated nano-diamonds.
 We are in two Centres for Doctoral Training (CDTs): Integrated Magnetic Resonance (iMR) and Diamond Science and Technology (DST).

 We have proposed and demonstrated the optical levitatation of nano-diamonds because we would like to test whether these can try out being in two places at once.
 These would be the heaviest objects to have demonstrated a spatial superposition.